Bajaj Pulsar Electric launch is planned with Chetak EV technology. KTM and Husqvarna EVs are also coming to India in 2022.

 Bajaj Pulsar Electric in India

-Rakesh Sharma, Senior Executive, Bajaj Auto spoke about the company’s EV goals and emphasized that it would like to maintain a good synergy between its existing ICE-powered cars and potential EV models.
-Sharma claims that there is no need for any fundamental change in strategy, thus the business is hesitant to go completely with its EV offering.
+Rakesh Sharma, Senior Executive at Bajaj Auto, spoke about the company’s EV goals and emphasized that it would like to maintain a good synergy between its existing ICE-powered cars and potential EV models.
+Sharma claims that there is no need for any fundamental change in strategy; thus, the business is hesitant to go completely with its EV offering.

-The possibility of selling EVs in India by Bajaj Auto under well-known brands like Pulsar name has been hinted at.
-In addition, Bajaj Auto is collaborating with companies like KTM and Husqvarna to release electric scooters and electric bikes in India respectively for the Indian market.
-This latest information was released after Bajaj Auto opened an office for its subsidiary Chetak Technology in Akurdi, Pune.
+Bajaj Auto has hinted at the possibility of selling EVs in India under well-known brands like Pulsar.
+In addition, Bajaj Auto is collaborating with companies like KTM and Husqvarna to launch electric bikes in India, respectively, for the Indian market.
+This latest information was released after Bajaj Auto opened an office for its subsidiary, Chetak Technology, in Akurdi, Pune.
 The new facility will serve as a starting point for the manufacturing and introduction of electric cars for the Indian and international markets.

-Currently, the Ather 450X, Ola S1 Pro, and other luxury electric scooters are competing against Bajaj’s Chetak.
-To further its EV goals, Bajaj has now set up a subsidiary with Chetak Technology by the same name.
+Currently, the Ather 450X, Ola S1 Pro, and other luxury electric scooters compete against Bajaj’s Chetak.
+To further its EV goals, Bajaj has set up a subsidiary with Chetak Technology by the same name.

 Bajaj Auto EV Portfolio

 Chetak Technology, a division created to serve the corporate sector, will soon enter the market with electric vehicles both domestically and internationally.
-By 2030, half of all new motorcycles sold will be electric vehicles, with the remaining half still running on internal combustion engines, experts say.
+By 2030, experts say, half of all new motorcycles sold will be electric vehicles, with the remaining half still running on internal combustion engines.

-Bajaj has also prepared vertical and horizontal expansion plans for the EV market.
+Bajaj Bikes has also prepared vertical and horizontal expansion plans for the EV market.
 The CEO pointed to potential niche markets that could be set up under the Bajaj Auto or Chetak Technology brands.
-It could take the shape of Pulsar-branded electric two-wheelers, though RE-badged EV three-wheelers are also possible.
-It has also been revealed that Husqvarna will produce an electric scooter while KTM is set to produce an electric motorbike.
+These could take the form of Pulsar-branded electric two-wheelers, though RE-badged EV three-wheelers are also possible.
+It has also been revealed that Husqvarna will produce an electric scooter, while KTM is set to produce an electric motorcycle.

 Bajaj may manufacture electric vehicles that employ comparable mechanical components and modify the current Pulsar series with minimal or no visible variation.
 Bajaj may produce a complete line of EV Pulsar for both domestic and international markets.